Market

 financial assets or liabilities disclosed under level 2 category.

-i) The fair value of loans have estimated by discounting expected future cash flows using discount rate equal to the rate near to the
+i) The fair value of loans have been estimated by discounting expected future cash flows using discount rate equal to the rate near to the

 reporting date of the comparable product.